-INF awards nine scholarships for 2013-2014
+INF awards nine scholarships for 2015-16

-Nine Iowa students have been selected as recipients of Iowa Newspaper Foundation scholarships for the 2013-2014 academic year.
+Nine Iowa students have been selected as recipients of Iowa Newspaper Foundation scholarships for the 2015-2016 academic year.
 The scholarships are awarded to students preparing for a career in the newspaper industry.

 This year’s awards and recipients include-

-Carter Pitts Scholarship Endowment Award, $500: Katerina Sextro from IKM-Manning High School, will attend the University of Iowa.
+Carter Pitts Scholarship Endowment Award, $500: Mikaela Livengood from Clarion-Goldfield-Dows High School will attend Morningside College.

 The INF also appreciates the support of the Shaw Newspapers board of directors for their funding of the E.K.
 Shaw Scholarship Endowment Fund.
 E. K. Shaw was the long-time publisher of the Newton Daily News.
 This scholarship is awarded to children of men and women who work for Iowa newspapers.

-The David W. Belin Scholarship is awarded to a student attending or planning to attend the Greenlee School of Journalism and Communication at Iowa State University and are in conjunction with the Iowa Journalism Institute awards which are funded through a gift to the Iowa Newspaper Foundation by Gary Gerlach and Michael Gartner.
+The David W. Belin Scholarship is awarded to a student attending or planning to attend the Greenlee School of Journalism and Communication at Iowa State University and is in conjunction with the Iowa Journalism Institute awards which are funded through a gift to the Iowa Newspaper Foundation by Gary Gerlach and Michael Gartner.
 The late David W. Belin was a nationally-recognized lawyer and longtime business partner of Gerlach and Gartner.

 Two scholarships are given in memory of the late Carter Pitts, longtime publisher of the Le Mars Daily Sentinel and the first president of the Iowa Newspaper Foundation.
-The Carter Pitts/Le Mars Daily Sentinel scholarship is funded by an annual gift from the Daily Sentinel.
-The Carter Pitts Scholarship Endowment award was set up through a gift established by members of the Pitts’ family.
+The Carter Pitts/Le Mars Daily Sentinel Scholarship is funded by an annual gift from the Daily Sentinel.
+The Carter Pitts Scholarship Endowment Award was set up through a gift established by members of the Pitts’ family.

-The Iowa College Media Association (ICMA) is offered to a student attending a college or university with a membership in ICMA.
+The Iowa College Media Association (ICMA) Scholarship is offered to a student attending a college or university with a membership in ICMA.

 The mission of the INF, a 501 (c)(3) non-profit corporation, is to champion and improve the quality and future of Iowa’s newspaper enterprises and the communities they serve and to raise funds to fulfill this mission.